kar-ish-ma/Note-Taking/README.md

 Features
 Create Notes: Add new notes with a title and description.
 Delete Notes: Remove unwanted notes.
-Responsive Design: Works seamlessly on desktop and mobile devices.

 How to Use
 Add a Note: Use the "Add Note" button to create a new note by entering a title and content.